valtido/sentry-docs/src/collections/_documentation/clients/elixir/index.md

 &nbsp;
 ## Context and Breadcrumbs

 Sentry has multiple options for including contextual information.
-They are organized into “Tags”, “User”, and “Extra”, and Sentry’s documentation on them is [here]({%- link _documentation/enriching-error-data/context.md -%}).
+They are organized into “Tags”, “User”, and “Extra”.
+Sentry’s documentation on them is [here]({%- link _documentation/enriching-error-data/context.md -%}).
 Breadcrumbs are a similar concept and Sentry’s documentation covers them [here]({%- link _documentation/enriching-error-data/breadcrumbs.md -%}).

-In Elixir this can be complicated due to processes being isolated from one another.
+In Elixir, this can be complicated due to processes being isolated from one another.
 Tags context can be set globally through configuration, and all contexts can be set within a process, and on individual events.
 If an event is sent within a process that has some context configured it will include that context in the event.
 Examples of each are below, and for more information see the documentation of [Sentry.Context](https://hexdocs.pm/sentry/Sentry.html#module-filtering-exceptions).

 ```elixir
 # Global Tags context via configuration: